 You can choose whether to file a police report after a sexual assault.
 If you file a report, police will ask very detailed questions.
 After you file a report, they’ll write down the name of the detective and the police report number.
 You can keep these safe in case you want to follow up.

 Filing a police report doesn’t mean that you have to press charges.
 At this stage, you can choose to continue or end the legal process.
-You can also file a report and choose to move forward with some legal options any time after.
+You can also file a report and choose to move forward with some legal options at a later time.

 Some survivors heal by getting support from friends and other people they trust.
-A few places we mentioned have free programs like active listening, counselling, and group therapy.
+A few places mentioned above have free programs like active listening, counselling, and group therapy.

 It might help to calm down in a place where you’re comfortable.
 You can also get in touch with your body by meditating or exercising.
 It may help to support yourself by doing something you enjoy.
 This could be taking a bath, watching a movie, or eating your favorite meal.
 Some people like doing something creative like drawing, journaling, or making music.